 The goal of the Burn Unit rotation, which will take place at the University of Colorado Hospital, is to develop an understanding of the current concepts of burn pathophysiology and apply this information in the evaluation, resuscitation, clinical management, and rehabilitation of the burned patient.
 Emphasis will be placed on burn resuscitation and physiology, ventilator management in the setting of systemic inflammation accompanying burns and thermal airway injury, and nutritional support.
 The CCF will function as an integral component to the burn service in conjunction with the general surgery resident on the burn service and the burn attending.
 Responsibilities will include attending daily rounds in the burn unit, formulating and executing critical interventions, and monitoring patients.
 In addition, the CCF will be expected to attend multidisciplinary patient care and teaching conferences.

 It is our ultimate goal to prepare our fellows not only to satisfactorily pass the ABS certification examination, but to excel beyond that to a level of expertise that will allow the fellow to become a future leader in their area of specialty.
 To assist in this endeavor, we have many educational activities which include:

 Candidates must have successfully completed an ACGME-accredited General Surgery Residency.
+We will also consider applicants who are currently enrolled in an accredited program and will have completed their third year of residency.
 We have no minimum USMLE Step I score requirement; however, scores above the 220 level are advantageous.
 We require three letters of recommendation and accept no more than four.

 Fellows in our program must be a U.S. citizen or lawful permanent resident to train at the University of Colorado School of Medicine.

-Questions about the fellowship program can be directed to Kathleen Tuthill:
+Questions about the fellowship program can be directed to Jaymie Donner: